earthstar-project/earthstar/README_SERVERS.md

   }

   register(peer: Earthstar.Peer) {
-    // Set the replica server's peer to a private variable. this.peer = peer;
+    // Set the server's peer to a private variable. this.peer = peer;

     // We could also do other stuff here, like start a new process in the background.